Les Augrès Manor: Previous occupants

-Les Augrès Manor was the seat of the Seigneur of Augres, which included notable people from the Dumaresq family.
+Les Augrès Manor was the seat of the Seigneur of Augrès, which included notable people from the Dumaresq family.
 In 1649 during the interregnum, the recently proclaimed "King" Charles II visited Royalist, Elias Dumaresq at Augrès Manor with Philippe de Carteret and George de Carteret, giving him a new grant to the title.
 The manor was separated from the title following the death and bankruptcy of Elias Dumaresq, 5th Seigneur of Augres.

 Durrell headquarters

 The manor house has been used as the headquarters of the Durrell Wildlife Conservation Trust (formerly Jersey Wildlife Preservation Trust) since 1963.
 It was also the personal residence of naturalist Gerald Durrell during this time until his death in 1995, and remains so for his widow Lee Durrell.
 It has been prominently featured in several of Gerald Durrell's works, including Menagerie Manor, which takes its title from the house.
 The manor house was bought outright by the Trust from its previous owner in 1971.

 Since 1958, the grounds of the manor have been developed as a zoological park, originally named Jersey Zoo, and presently named Durrell Wildlife Park.